 The specific epithet sychnocephala means many headed (Fernald 1970).
 While this species has 3-8 spikes this is not "many" compared to other closely related species.

-There are no known populations and only six historical populations.
+There is a single extant population and only six historical populations.
 This was last collected from New York in 1935.
 New York is this species' southeastern range limit.

-Short term trends are unknown because no populations have been seen in over 70 years.
+Short term trends are unknown because the lone extant population was discovered in 2022 and no other populations have been seen in over 70 years.

 One population is believed to be extirpated because the site where it occurred has been permanently flooded.
 There are about five other populations that have not been seen in over 90 years.
 Dedicated surveys to these sites have not been conducted so, it is unknown if they are still extant.
 Long-term trends are not clear but indicate that this species is at least moderately declining in New York.